akashnaren/cse15l-lab-reports/lab5.md

 This is the end of the lab.

-I hope this was a infiormative lab report that discusses why it is important that command line operations improve the efficiency and speed at which tasks can be completed in relation to github and within the terminal.
+I hope this was a interesting report that discusses the aspect of using bash to speed up the process of all the lab tasks while also increasing the use of keyboard commands to speed up processes.